How to watch Fulham v Crystal Palace: Free UK coverage among streaming & TV options

 • Other streams: ESPN+ (US), Sportsnet (Canada), Optus (Australia)

-Fans in the UK can watch Fulham v Crystal Palace live, in full, and for free on ITV on Saturday lunchtime.
+Fans in the UK can watch Bournemouth v Man City live, in full, and for free on ITV on Sunday afternoon.

-The game has been selected for broadcast via ITV 1 on terrestrial TV and you can also watch Fulham vs Palace online on ITVX should you prefer to do so.
+The game has been selected for broadcast via ITV 1 on terrestrial TV and you can also watch Man City at Bournemouth for free online via ITVX should you prefer to do so.

 Not in the UK right now?
 You can still get your usual ITV stream by using a VPN - more on that below.